emily-mensch/emily-mensch/content/authors/admin/_index.md

 education:
   courses:
-  - course: B.S. in Biological Sciences
+  - course: BSc in Biological Sciences, emphasis in Ecology and minor in Conservation Biology
     institution: Colorado State University
     year: 2016